Solar panel building regulations

 - If the installation requires planning permission and you have asked us to help with this, our planning department will contact you and will gather the necessary information to submit a planning application.

-- At the end of the installation our lead installer will fully test and commission the system.
+- At the end of the installation, our lead installer will fully test and commission the system.
 We will invite you to inspect all aspects of the work carried out.
 Our installers will be able to provide a detailed explanation of what each component does and how to operate your new system.
-You will receive a full handover pack with instructions on how to oversee the system and all the information needed to claim your feed in tariffs.
+You will receive a full handover pack with instructions on how to oversee the system and all the relevant certification.

 - Finally, once you are totally satisfied with your new system, we will send you an invoice for the final balance.
-(We take a 25% deposit upfront on domestic installations, with the balance due within 7 days of completion.)
+(We take a 25% deposit upfront on domestic retrofit installations, with the balance due within 7 days of completion.
+For new builds we have a stage payment scheme, along with the 25% deposit.)